I. Introduction

 1. Jury composition: Experts from Taiwan’s industry, venture capital, government departments in relevant fields are invited to form a committee to select the winning team via initial review and secondary review.

 i.
-Have resource needs and specific development plans in Taiwan
+Specific resource requirements and development plans in Taiwan

 ii.
-Can provide broader development space for Taiwan’s industry
+Ability to provide broader development plans for Taiwan’s industries

 i.
-Can drive technological innovation potential and create social welfare
+Ability to drive technological innovation potential and create social welfare

 ii.
 Contribution to promoting new industrial links or promoting industrial upgrading